 We are leaders in the delivery of telehealth services for both clinical and research use.
 We have established the use of tDCS at home through live videoconference supervision (known as remotely supervised tDCS, or RS-tDCS).

-In addition, our lab is evaluating a range of devices and technologies to both monitor and manage a range of cognitive, motor, and psychological symptoms that many patients experience.
-We also use technologies from Cogstate to precisely measure cognitive functioning, as well as sensors from RunScribe and G-Walk to capture walking and balance assessments both onsite and remotely.
+In addition, our lab is evaluating a range of devices and technologies to both monitor and manage a range of cognitive, motor, and psychological symptoms experienced by many patients.
+We also use technologies from Cogstate to precisely measure cognitive functioning, as well as sensors from RunScribe and BTS G-Walk to capture walking and balance both onsite and remotely.

 We are developing novel prototypes and partnering with innovative companies to bring the best of these advances to our patients.
-These includes technologies from partner companies that can provide cognitive and physical exercises at home such as Posit Science, RehaCom, and Tyromotion, and digital health options targeting emotional distress such as Personal Zen and The 10 Minute Mind.
+These include technologies from partner companies that can provide cognitive and physical exercises at home.

 You can also follow us on twitter @NYUNeuromod.